Otto-G/education-python/PythonForEverybody/README.md

 ```

 WHen a function is called in an interactive window, the result will be
-displayed, but in a script nothign will happen unless the result is stored.
+displayed, but in a script nothing will happen unless the result is stored.
 Void functions might display something or have other effect, but they don't have
 any return value.
 If you try to assign the result to a variable, it will only
 store none.